ipavlic/apex-fp/README.md

 ### `Pick`
 <a name="pick"></a>

 Picks fields from a list of sObjects to build a new list with just those fields.
-Helps reduce overwriting potential for concurrent updates where locking is not an option.
+Helps reduce overwriting potential for concurrent updates when locking is not an option.

 ```java
 List<Opportunity> opportunities = new List<Opportunity>{